DraGiuS/arch_installer/README.md

 * Davinci Resolve and Unity Editor on the default install

-* You can set up your android development easily (android sdk,android studio,genymotion and licence agreement,unity editor addon)
+* You can set up your android development easily

 * Changed grub, plasma, sddm, icon theme